 The question why debt consolidation efforts that followed periods of sustained fiscal deficits were only modestly successful was an important issue in the economic policy debate of the 1980s and the 1990s.
-The- partly dramatic-increases in public indebtedness in practically all Western democracies during the last few years, brings this issue back on top of the economic policy agenda.
+The-partly dramatic-increases in public indebtedness in practically all Western democracies during the last few years, has brought this issue back on top of the economic policy agenda.
 While the necessity to initiate policies which reduce debt-to-GDP ratios is relatively uncontested from an economic point of view, their political feasibility critically depends on whether politicians can gain voters' approval.
-Therefore, it is important to understand whether and under what condition the electorate supports or opposes running down public debt levels.
+Therefore, it is important to understand whether and under what condition the electorate supports or opposes a reduction of public debt levels.

 Against this background, the present paper tests various long-standing hypotheses about why people support or oppose consolidation, with a focus on the role of intergenerational altruism, intragenerational fairness and policy credibility.
 The paper deviates from the empirical literature which mainly focuses on cross-sectional and time series evidence by employing data from a public opinion survey that has been conducted in spring 2010 in Austria.
-This extends the empirical evidence to the direct opinions of the electorate about consolidation - which seems natural, indeed overdue.
-Important results of the literature and discussions about the effects of government debt build on the assumption that the electorate cares for the next generation.1 Is this the case, and if yes, is the motive of intergenerational altruism strong enough to induce voters to favor a faster consolidation even if this implies that they are financially burdened.
-Other strands of the literature highlight the importance of the intragenerational distribution of the consolidation burden.
+Extending the empirical evidence by the direct opinions of the electorate about fiscal consolidation seems natural.
+Important results of the literature and discussions about the effects of government debt build on the conviction that the electorate cares for the next generation.1 Is this the case, and if yes, is the motive of intergenerational altruism strong enough to induce today's voters to bear a financial burden?
+Other strands of the literature highlight the importance of the distribution of the consolidation burden within the current generation.
 Do economic agents weigh intergenerational consideration more heavily than intragenerational aspects?
 To answer these question, direct evidence from voters is necessary - and presented in this paper.

-Specifically, the paper presents a series of regression results which relate a measure of voters demand for consolidation to a comprehensive set of explanatory variables.
+Specifically, the paper presents a series of regression results which relate a measure of voters' preferences for consolidation to a comprehensive set of explanatory variables.
 Foremost, I analyze the importance of self-interest and of intergenerational altruism controlling for time preferences, ideology and the level of information respondents have.
-The presented regression model also incorporates two aspects whose potential importance can be derived from related fields of research but for which evidence has not been presented in the literature on fiscal consolidation: I study if and how (i) intragenerational fairness considerations and (ii) low credibility of fiscal policy plans affect voters' demand for consolidation.
+The presented regression model also provides evidence on whether and to what extent (i) intragenerational fairness considerations and (ii) the credibility of fiscal policy plans affect voters' demand for consolidation.
+The potential importance of these two aspects can be derived from related fields of research.